 - 7.2 In addition to the rolling programme, an annual review is undertaken for impairment and significant changes in the use of property. - 7.3 The audit of asset valuations has been an area of focus across the audit profession for some time.
 This focus has increased in 2021-22, primarily due to significantly increasing build costs (driven by inflation and economic instability) and house sale prices, which are key variables in DRC and dwelling valuations.
-All local government bodies have reviewed the valuations of their properties to consider whether the valuations are still materially correct.
-The Council's 2021/22 Statement of Accounts have been amended to reflect the updated estimates.
-The impact of this review is an increase in the value of assets held at 31 March 2022 of £6,613k, which is reflected in Note 20 of the notes to the accounts.

-7.4 During the year the Council sold Council Dwellings of £458k and other assets with a carrying value of £922k.
+Audit Wales has considered what enhanced approaches to asset valuations are required to address the risk that older valuations have not been updated to take account of those factors.
+As at 31 May discussions are being held between Audit Wales and the Society of Welsh Treasurers to explore how enhanced valuations could be implemented.
+No adjustments have been made to the valuations when producing this Draft Statement of Accounts. - 7.4 During the year the Council sold Council Dwellings of £458k and other assets with a carrying value of £922k.
 The Council made a profit on disposal of £163k.
 In addition, there were also losses on the de-recognition of assets during the year of £1,207k.